Trump Faces Deadline As Judiciary Panel Schedules Impeachment Hearing

 One key moment in the story took place on July 25, when Trump spoke on the phone with Ukrainian President Volodymyr Zelenskiy.
 In that conversation, Trump asked Zelenskiy for a "favor" — the investigations he wanted — after he and Ukrainian officials had been primed by U.S. officials and others, witnesses have said.

+And according to testimony and depositions before the House Intelligence Committee, the security assistance was withheld for several weeks by the White House Office of Management and Budget.
+For example, a group of officials learned in a July 18 meeting there was an instruction not to release the nearly $400 million in military aid.

+In a new timeline summary provided by the House Budget Committee Tuesday, a first official effort to withhold $250 million in the security assistance came on July 25th in a letter signed by an OMB official.
+The committee summary also said that Democrats on the House and Senate appropriations committees warned the Trump administration in an Aug.
+3 letter that any such hold could constitute an "illegal impoundment" of funds.

-Military assistance for Ukraine was frozen for a number of weeks this summer but was ultimately permitted to resume in early September.
-Zelenskiy never announced the investigations that Trump desired.
+Ultimately, the assistance was permitted to resume in September.
+And Zelenskiy never announced the investigations that Trump desired.

-Republicans argue that the full picture of Trump's actions — in which American support for Ukraine resumed and its government did accede to the requests Trump and others made — means there's no case here.
+Republicans argue that the full picture of Trump's actions — in which American support for Ukraine resumed and its government did not accede to the requests Trump and others made — means there's no case here.

 The president's defenders reject the metaphor of "attempted bribery" or "extortion" and argue that Democrats' impeachment case is driven entirely by partisan animus — not substance.